This course meets for one session lasting 3 hours.

 Fish Camp is a 4 night, 5-day summer flyfishing camp for kids in Northern California.

+Every Saturday at 10:00 AM there is a free fishing class held at the launch ramp of Lake Cuyamaca.
 The class covers all the basics you need to catch fish that day.

 The club holds an annual spring fly casting tune-up clinic and barbecue in April.